manuelbl/usb-pd-arduino/README.md

 # USB Power Delivery for Arduino

-Implement a USB PD protocol analyzer, a USB PD trigger board or a more sophisticated power sink using with a few additional components and simple Arduino code.
+Implement a USB PD protocol analyzer, a USB PD trigger board or a more sophisticated power sink using a few additional components and simple Arduino code.
 Supports several STM32 microcontrollers.

-Dependning on the microcontroller, a comparator and a few resistors are needed, or only resistors or no additional component at all.
+Depending on the microcontroller, a comparator and a few resistors are needed, or just the resistors or no additional component at all.
 See below for more details.
 For 5 USD in parts, you can build a USB PD protocol analyzer.